 Anne Karing will talk about the local wool and show how to spin jarn, Johan will show photo and Anna will read from her work.

-At Leveld in January
+At Leveld in February

 -